 - Event Planning – All Events Must Have a Plan

 All events involving students must have a plan.
-It is advisable to begin planning as early as practical, given the size and complexity of a particular event, but at least 1 to 2 weeks prior to the event.
+It is advisable to begin planning as early as possible, given the size and complexity of a particular event.
+As a general rule, please start planning at least two weeks prior to the event.

 An adequate plan includes reasonable assurances that persons under 21 will not be served, and that individuals will not be served to the point of intoxication.
 Additionally, a plan must consider the number of people, who will be serving, the location, any need for transportation to and from the event, monitoring during the event, security and potential medical needs, how an event might affect others on campus (e.g. noise, traffic flow, classes), the type and quantity of alcohol served, cleaning up and remediation, and any risks to personal safety or property.
 It also includes adequate budgeting to ensure that the plan can be carried out successfully.